Auburn Riverside Invitational and NIETOC Qualifier

 “Debate Bad” - I DO NOT LIKE "Debate is Futile" arguments.
 Please don't tell me what we are doing has no point.
 I will listen to your analysis.
 I may even have to vote for it once in a while.
 But, it is not my preference.
 Want a happy judge?
 Don't tell me that how we are spending another weekend of our lives is wasting our time.

 Very, very, very...
-VERY traditional LD - if you are reading an essay case, congratulations and welcome to my worst nightmare.
+VERY traditional LD - if you are reading an essay case, I am not the judge for you.

 Not a huge fan of disclosure theory-- best to skip this.